KSHobbyProjs/qft-self-study/README.md

 - `notes/` – Lecture-style notes and topic summaries (from Tong, Peskin & Schroeder, Srednicki, etc.)
 - `problem_sets/` – Worked solutions to textbook and lecture problems
 - `computational_qft/` – Code for simulating or visualizing QFT-related models
+- `supplemental_notes/` - Supplemental Notes on Subjects Adjacent to QFT
 - `reading_log.md` – Timeline and commentary on my progress

 ---